 Have you ever visited Limestone Quarry Park in Frisco?
-Over the weekend, DFW travel TikToker @mycurlyadventures posted a video urging viewers to “hike to this waterfall near Dallas,” stating in the caption that this waterfall at Limestone Quarry Park is some of the clearest in the Dallas metroplex for swimming.
+DFW travel TikToker MyCurlyAdventures previously posted a video urging viewers to “hike to this waterfall near Dallas,” stating in the caption that this waterfall at Limestone Quarry Park is some of the clearest in the area for swimming.

 We think it best to inform you right now that this is not Texas’s Niagara Falls.
 The Limestone Quarry Park waterfall is small.
 It’s also intermittent, streaming for five to 10 minutes, and then stopping for another 15 or so.
 However, it is still a beautiful photo opportunity and is surrounded by plenty of dry rock, so you can leave behind your personal belongings before exploring the rest of the park.